 After finishing an 8k with Insulindependence last fall I talked myself into completing a half marathon in Seattle and committed to doing so on live internet radio (it’s also recorded, so I couldn’t pretend it didn’t happen).

-I trained, and trained, and trained, and was feeling good until about three weeks before the race when I hurt myself (turns out I didn’t pay enough attention to proper running form early in my training).
+I trained, and trained, and trained, and was feeling good until about three weeks before the race when I hurt myself.
+Turns out I didn’t pay enough attention to proper running form early in my training and paid a hefty price.

-I tried to work through it, I tried to rest it, I tried pretty much everything except going to the doctor until I couldn’t take it anymore (two days before leaving for ADA, 11 days before racing).
+I tried to work through it.
+I tried to rest it.
+I tried pretty much everything except going to the doctor until I couldn’t take it anymore (two days before leaving for ADA, and 11 days before racing).
 Diagnosis?
 Proximal hamstring tendinopathy.

 That’s a fancy way of saying a high hamstring injury.
 Treatment?
 Acute physical therapy, with no hope for recovery or relief in time for the race.
 But the doctor was so cool about it.